Quantum spacetime from constraints: wave equations and fields: Review of quantum spacetime

 We emphasize that, throughout the paper, we denote time states as \( \ket{t}_C\) and label time values by \( t \), regardless of whether they are constructed from a discrete or continuous energy spectrum.
 This will not cause confusion, as the Sections where a continuous and unbounded clock Hamiltonian is used will be clearly specified.
-Importantly, the choice between the two cases does not alter the form or the dynamics of the relational states, which will be introduced in the following paragraph.

-Turning to $R$ and $S$, we start assuming the momentum operators $\hat{P}_R$ and $\hat{P}_S$ with bounded, non-degenerate, discrete spectra.
-The reference particle $R$ plays the role of a quantum spatial frame, allowing us to define position as a relational observable.
-In particular, for the reference $R$ we consider $2N_R +1 = d_R$ momentum eigenstates $\ket{p_k}_R$ with eigenvalues
+Turning to $R$ and $S$, we assume the momentum operators $\hat{P}_R$ and $\hat{P}_S$ with bounded, non-degenerate, discrete spectra.
+The particle $R$ plays the role of a quantum spatial frame, allowing us to define position as a relational observable.
+In particular, for $R$ we consider $2N_R +1 = d_R$ momentum eigenstates $\ket{p_k}_R$ with eigenvalues

 Next, we define the continuous position states

 satisfying the resolution of the dentity

 and thus representing a POVM for position with infinitesimal non-orthogonal elements $\frac{1}{L_R}\ket{x} \bra{x}dx$.